pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 - **returns**: object - clone of this object.

 #### Equals
-Compares this object's value to a specified specified value.
+Compares this object's value to a specified value.
-When a direct comparison gives a negative results it tries to compare values as strings.
+When a direct comparison gives a negative results, it tries to compare values as strings.

 > `public override` bool Equals(object obj)